vinejs/vinejs.dev/content/docs/types/union.md

+---
+summary: The Union data type provides a type-safe API for expressing conditional validations
+---

 # Union type

 Unions in VineJS allow expressing conditional validations without losing type safety.
 You may define union types using the `vine.union`, `vine.unionOfTypes`, or `vine.group` methods.
 All methods serve different purposes.